 - Ask these questions as you hear someone teach, preach, give a word, or you see a manifestation of the Holy Spirit.

-- You need to ask yourself these questions when you receive something from the Lord.
+- Ask yourself these questions when you receive something from the Lord.

 - Do not trust the reputation of the preacher, teacher or prophet.
 Always discern each new word from the Lord.
 (Between breakfast and lunch they may have been deceived.)

 When a person becomes recognized, either by themselves or the community, as having such an anointing to speak God’s word, they may begin to assume that each time they speak they are led by the Spirit.
 The result is that they are no longer submitted to the rigors of the discernment process.
 This is a point of great danger!